IsaacScript/isaacscript/docs/right-for-me.md

 ### How much time are you spending on coding Isaac mods?

 - Not a lot of time - ❌ - Code quick mods in Lua and move on with your life.
-- A lot of time - ✔️ - Using `isaacscript` will save you a time:
+- A lot of time - ✔️ - Using `isaacscript` will save you a lot of time:
   - Automatic formatting and tab-complete makes typing up mod code twice as fast.
   - With automatic in-game loading, testing your mods is lightning fast.
   - You will waste less time running-around in-game debugging run-time errors.